PUlanowski/GcpGradProject/README.md

 - Share your insights with your team or with the world.
 - Collaborate on reports with your team.
  - Create reports even faster with built-in sample reports and community visualizations
-<br><span style = "background-color: #ABBAFF">In this project DataStudio is used as an example of generating BigQuery originating report and chart.</span>
+<br><br><span style = "background-color: #ABBAFF">Note: In this project DataStudio is used as an example of generating BigQuery originating report and chart.</span>
 </dev>

 # Project flow (incl. sample code and screenshots)

-<br><span style = "background-color: #ABBAFF">Assumption: all scripts are run from within Cloud Shell where user is fully logged in and have all permissions already set up.
+<br><br><br><span style = "background-color: #ABBAFF">Note: Assumption: all scripts are run from within Cloud Shell where user is fully logged in and have all permissions already set up.
 Another way would be setting up a [service account](https://cloud.google.com/compute/docs/access/service-accounts) and generate access key which in some cases is prohibited (e.g. using own company landing zones).</span>